SockNastre/drawio-bitwiseoperations/README.md

+**Project is not planned on being continued or supported, you may look for an alternative or continue to use the code/software here.
+Thank you.**

 ## drawio-bitwiseoperations

 ~_DISCLAIMER: Currently project work is on hiatus, if anyone would like to push here feel free to submit a request and if it looks good I will accept it._~